 It is a great pleasure, therefore, to introduce you to Hilary Lees from The Resilience Consultancy, who specialises in helping HR managers build resilience and productivity in their leaders and key talent through bespoke resilience workshops and one to one coaching.

-Are you a HR Manager in a SME organisation?
+Are you an HR Manager in an SME organisation?
 Do you feel concerned about the mental wellbeing and productivity of your workforce?
 Is your company facing unprecedented challenges in the marketplace right now?

-Hilary is a former mental health clinician – now Executive Coach and Trainer – and has seen the impact of burnout, anxiety and depression on individuals and their organisations first hand, from her ten years’ working as an Occupational Therapist in a Psychological Therapies Service, treating employees with these conditions.
-For this reason, if you would like an insight and some tips on how to improve employees’ wellbeing in the workplace, I suggest you keep reading!
+Hilary is a former mental health clinician – now Executive Coach and Trainer – and has seen the impact of burnout, anxiety and depression on individuals and their organisations first-hand, from her ten years working as an Occupational Therapist in a Psychological Therapies Service, treating employees with these conditions.
+For this reason, if you would like insight and some tips on how to improve employees’ wellbeing in the workplace, I suggest you keep reading!

 How has your specialism in mental health assisted HR departments manage individual employee situations at work?

 The psychological fallout from the pandemic is leading many HR leaders to rightly prioritise initiatives to look after their employees’ mental wellbeing so I have been hugely busy of late delivering online workshops and webinars to help both employees and line managers explore how their mental health is currently being affected in the workplace and know what to do to improve it.
 I have also been working individually with some individuals affected.